Noel Fielding: Music

+In late 1999 Fielding's melding of comedy and music led to him collaborating with Midfield General on the song "Midfielding", in which Noel delivers a surrealist monologue about native British mammals traveling to Africa to "kick some butt".

 Fielding has appeared in several music videos, including Mint Royale's "Blue Song", alongside Julian Barratt, Nick Frost and Michael Smiley.
 The video was directed by Edgar Wright and served as the inspiration for the opening sequence of his film Baby Driver (2017).
 He also made a brief appearance in the video for Razorlight's "In the Morning".
 He appeared in music videos for the Robots in Disguise songs "Girl" (alongside Chris Corner who was, at the time, boyfriend to Sue Denim), "The Tears", and "Turn It Up".
 In 2009, Noel was involved in the Kasabian video "Vlad the Impaler", in which he plays the titular character, and reprised the role at the 2014 Glastonbury Festival.

 The music video was directed by Richard Ayoade.
 He was referenced in Kasabian's "La Fée Verte", a track on their Velociraptor! album (his friend Sergio Pizzorno said "The line, 'I met Dalí in the street.'
 Dalí is Noel Fielding.
 And he is the modern-day Dalí").
 Fielding also makes a brief appearance as Vlad in the video for another Kasabian song, "Re-Wired", riding a five-seater bicycle with the band, and appears as a patient in a psychiatric hospital in "You're In Love With a Psycho", in which he re-enacts the broken mirror routine from the Marx Brothers film Duck Soup with Pizzorno and Tom Meighan.
 He has also appeared in Kate Bush's music video "Deeper Understanding" as a means of thanks for the Let's Dance For Comic Relief performance.

 Fielding paired up with Sergio Pizzorno (Kasabian) to form a band, Loose Tapestries, formed to provide music for Noel Fielding's Luxury Comedy.
 Loose Tapestries released two albums and a Christmas single.